I've decided to open source our in-house texture atlas creation tool,

 <image name="prowlerBody0_1" x="36" y="342" width="43" height="34" yOffset="5" transWidth="46" transHeight="39"/>

 First, the "atlas" element tells you total images in atlas, so memory can be pre-allocated when loading.

-Then each texture element has the file name, transparency and a list of image elements.
+Then each texture element has the file name and a list of image element.

 Each image element contains the following data:

-The position within the texture and size of the image
+The position within the texture and size of image

 - xOffset, yOffset, transWidth, transHeight